agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 8

 Now that I have created a for loop to count the number of occurrences of Adenine in the string, I will adapt the loop to count the frequencies of each of the four nucleotides.
+I did so by setting containers for each nucleotide, `thymineCount`, `cytosineCount`, `adenineCount`, and `guanineCount`, to a starting value of zero.
+I then repeated the code used in Challenge 7, and changed the nucleotide in the `if` line to count each nucleotide, as well as the `nucleotideCount` line to the matching nucleotide to increment by 1 each time the nucleotide occurs.
+After closing the brackets for my loops, I printed each nucleotide count, using the `print(c(nucleotideCount))` function.

 ::: {.cell}